Yosemite Valley Railroad: 1900s

-The Yosemite Valley Railroad experienced a successful beginning, with its business picking up just two months after its first run.
-It signed mail and express contracts, and its freight revenue from mines and quarries began to increase.
-The Southern Pacific gave up on its competing route and began advertising connections with the Yosemite run.
+The railroad found early success.
+Within two months of its first run, it had signed mail and express contracts, and freight revenue from mines and quarries was rising.
+The Southern Pacific abandoned its competing route and began advertising connections with the Yosemite run.

-The railroad's headquarters were in the new Merced depot, which had a roundhouse in use and a small station at El Portal.
-The four-story Hotel Del Portal at the eastern terminus attracted celebrities and politicians, including Senator Benjamin Tillman, Governor James Gillet, William Randolph Hearst, J.B.
-Duke, and John Muir.
+The railroad's headquarters were in the new Merced depot, which included a roundhouse.
+At the eastern terminus, the four-story Hotel Del Portal attracted prominent visitors, including Senator Benjamin Tillman, Governor James Gillett, William Randolph Hearst, J. B. Duke, and John Muir.

-The Yosemite Valley Railroad management improved operations and added new locomotives, passenger-express mail cars, and leased passenger cars.
-More than 50 people were making the trip daily.
-In December 1907, the railroad added its first winter excursion, allowing visitors to easily access the park year-round for the first time.
-This was decades before the All-Year Highway was opened to automobile traffic in the 1940s.
-The railroad carried 23,089 passengers, showing a book profit of $73,000 in its first year of operation.
+By late 1907, more than 50 people a day were making the trip.
+In December 1907, the railroad ran its first winter excursion, giving visitors year-round access to the park for the first time — decades before the All-Year Highway opened to automobile traffic.
+The railroad carried 23,089 passengers and reported a book profit of $73,000 in its first year of operation.

-In 1909, the Yosemite Valley Railroad established Pullman service, which became one of the heaviest traveled routes by 1910.
-The railroad partnered with the Selig Polyscope Company to produce a travelog about the Yosemite run that was shown all over the world.
+In 1909, the YVRR established Pullman service, which became one of the most heavily traveled routes by 1910.
+The railroad partnered with the Selig Polyscope Company to produce a travelogue about the Yosemite run that was screened internationally.